ritza-co/handbook/docs/how-to/project-specific-docs/bryntum/cross-posting.md

 * You can also cut and paste the original alt text to the new image's "Image Description"

+### Add any videos using Ritza CDN links

+Dev.to doesn't support adding `mp4` or `webm` videos to posts.
+GIFs are supported, however, they have strict size limits and often fail to upload without providing a clear error message about why the upload failed.

+The workaround to this is to upload the video to the Ritza CDN and add a link to it in the Dev.to post.

-### Include the Canonical URL
+### Include the canonical URL

 Click on the hexagonal icon at the bottom of the "Create Post" page.
 Copy and paste the post's URL from the Bryntum website into the Canonical URL field.

 ![](https://ritza.co/handbook/assets/cross-posting/canonical-url.png)

-### Add Tags
+### Add tags

-Add three or four tags, under the article's title, to categorize the post .
+Add three or four tags, under the article's title, to categorize the post.
 Select popular tags from the "Top tags" suggestions.

 ![](https://i.ritzastatic.com/images/b8b525e6e600442b915519d9e69067ad/dev-tags.png)

-### Check the Post
+### Check the post

 Select "Preview" from the top right of the "Create Post" page.
-Scroll through the article and check that the images headings, code blocks, bullet points and links are displayed correctly.
-You can do side-by-side comparison with a published version to easily spot issues.
+Scroll through the article and check that the image headings, code blocks, bullet points, and links are displayed correctly.
+You can do a side-by-side comparison with a published version to easily spot issues.

 ![](https://i.ritzastatic.com/images/2d28af0baa2b443d9bb0c2d4522623b9/dev-compare.png)